 You may have a urinary catheter (Foley®) in your bladder to monitor the amount of urine you are making.
 You will also have compression boots on your lower legs to help your circulation.

 You may have a pain pump called a patient-controlled analgesia (PCA) device.
-For more information, please read Patient-Controlled Analgesia (PCA), located in this section.
+For more information, read Patient-Controlled Analgesia (PCA).
 If you do not have an epidural catheter, your pain medication will be given through an IV line.

 Your visitors can see you briefly in the PACU, usually within 90 minutes after you arrive there.
 A member of the nursing staff will explain the guidelines to them.